The view from the edge of the woods over the Axe Valley

 Shute Woods East Devon

 These woods are situated between Axminster and Honiton just off the A35.
-From the A35 travel 3 miles from Axminster or 6 miles from Honiton and turn off towards Shute and Colyton opposite the LIttle Chef and Landrover garage.
+From the A35 travel 3 miles from Axminster or 6 miles from Honiton and turn off towards Shute and Colyton opposite Starbucks and Landrover garage.

 For Walk 3 you can park by Shute Pillars (just off the A35 on this route) and take the Roman Road to Kilmington and back again – approx 1 1/2 miles each way.
 To start a walk from the other end of the woods turn off the A35 at Kilmington by the War Memorial and head up into the woods on the road (lane) that takes you to Shute.
 You can park at various places along here (or where it joins Ashes Lane) depending on how far you want to walk.